manuelbieh/react-book/ecosystem/routing.md

 ### useLocation\(\)

-First, let's have a closer look at the arguably most simple hook in our list.
+First, let's have a closer look at the arguably simplest hook in our list.
 We can import it via the `react-router-dom` package.
 Once installed, we can access location data by using the return value of the hook:

 ```jsx
 import React from 'react';